pyrddlgym-project/pyRDDLGym/docs/rddlrepo.rst

     print(problem_info.list_instances())

-To return the paths of the domain and an instance (1):
+To return the paths of the domain and instance:

 .. code-block:: python